Nov 11, 2021

 If the bingo wings are not taking flight despite adhering to everything, there's always arm liposuction.

 Liposuction today is not like that of old.
-Thanks to the advancements made, the procedure is no longer daunting nor gruesome.
-In fact, these days, liposuction can be performed under local anaesthesia, and no hospital stay is required.
+The procedure is no longer daunting or gruesome thanks to the advancements made.
+These days, liposuction can be performed under local anaesthesia, and no hospital stay is required.
 However, it is vital to seek a qualified doctor.
-In Singapore, liposuction treatment procedures are strictly regulated by the Ministry of Health.
+In Singapore, liposuction procedures are strictly regulated by the Ministry of Health.
 Do a check on a doctor's credentials and ensure that they are licensed to perform the procedure.

 In Singapore, arm liposuction can be addressed with a permanent and effective solution: Liposuction with MDC-Sculpt® Lipo technique.